esasby/Forget-Me-Not/README.md

 ## Firebase
-We use [Firebase Face recognition ML-kit](https://firebase.google.com/docs/ml-kit/android/detect-faces) together with our library and we highly advice you to do so too.
+We use [Firebase Face recognition ML-kit](https://firebase.google.com/docs/ml-kit/android/detect-faces) together with our library, and we highly advice you to do so too.
 Offline version will do well.
-For easier integration with our library we also created a Firebase extention for it
+For easier integration with our library we also created a Firebase extension for it

 ## Dependency